sotasan/customdiscordrpc/README.md

 ### Portable

 If you want to use the portable version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it, but you will have to extract the `Portable-CustomDiscordRPC.zip`.
-In the file is the excutable and the JRE included.
+In the file is the executable and the JRE included.

 ## Configuration